KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 It keeps familiar browser features like tabs, bookmarks, downloads, saved passwords, a built-in home page, split view, and media tools, but pairs them with stronger local-first defaults, clearer runtime visibility, and a more inspectable project surface.

-Version `1.2.210` continues that direction as a JavaScript fingerprint-protection compatibility update on top of the previous `1.2.200` stream-stability, blocker, and fingerprint-protection release.
+Version `1.2.211` continues that direction as a JavaScript fingerprint-protection upgrade-migration update on top of the previous `1.2.210` compatibility release.

 The overall goal is simple: